capoony/In3RPayne_PopGenomics/README.md

 ### 3.3) Linkage Disequilibrium

-Next, we assessed how linkage disequilibrium decays within the genomic region spanned by _In(3R)Payne_ in inverted and non-inverted haplotypes.
+Here, we assessed how linkage disequilibrium decays within the genomic region spanned by _In(3R)Payne_ in inverted and non-inverted haplotypes.

 First, we calculated and plotted LD of each SNP with _In(3R)Payne_ along the 3R chromosomal arm with the Inversion.
 ```bash